androidsx/rate-me/README.md

 		        }

 		    }

-Yo can see this in [that example](RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java)
+Yo can see this in [that example] RateMe / src / com / androidsx / rateme / demo2 / HelloWorldActivity.java

 ###CustomCriteria